brajeshwar/brajeshwar.github.io/_posts/2010/2010-07-27-dynamic-css-and-datauri-to-the-rescue.md

----
-layout: post
-title: Dynamic CSS and DataURI to the rescue
+# Dynamic CSS and DataURI to the rescue
----

 We at `Paisa.com` are developing a financial Web Application, trying to make it easier for users to invest their money.
 We, in fact, have a rather nifty way of allowing users to browse through Stocks without the overhead complexity of trying to calculate the figures and stats.